 Hazardous Materials Technician

-This 80-hour course meets the requirements of NFPA 1072, Standard for Hazardous Materials/Weapons of Mass Destruction Emergency Response Personnel Professional Qualifications, 2017, Chapter 7, Technician.
-This course also meets Technician Level requirements in OSHA Title 29 CFR 1910.120 (HAZWOPER), NFPA 472 is referenced where appropriate, and HMEP guidelines for public sector hazardous materials training.
-This course follows the Pro Board® certification requirements.
+This 80-hour course meets the requirements of NFPA 470, Hazardous Materials/Weapons of Mass Destruction (WMD) Standard for Responders, 2022, Chapter 10 Competencies for Hazardous Materials / WMD Technicians.
+This course also meets technician level requirements in OSHA Title 29 CFR 1910.120 (HAZWOPER), and HMEP guidelines for public sector hazardous materials training.
+(This course meets the Pro Board® certification requirements.
 Should you choose to receive Pro Board® certification, testing will take place on a separate day for an additional fee.
+Search Course ID 1106420 in MI-TRAIN for more details and to register for the testing day.)

 This course follows the hazardous materials incident Analyzing, Planning, Implementing and Evaluating (APIE) model.
-The flow of the course is in a logical sequence to make mastering the knowledge and skills apply directly to responding to hazardous materials and/or WMD/CBRNE incidents.
-The focus of the course is on recognizing and evaluating a hazardous materials incident, organizing the response team, protecting response personnel, identifying, and using response resources, implementing basic control measures, refine decision-making skills, and protecting the public.
+The flow is in a logical sequence to make mastering the knowledge and skills that apply directly to responding to hazardous materials and/or WMD/CBRNE incidents.
+The focus is on recognizing and evaluating a hazardous materials incident, organizing the response team, protecting response personnel, identifying, and using response resources, implementing basic control measures, refining decision-making skills, and protecting the public.

 Prerequisites: Hazardous Materials First Responder Operations, Introduction to Radiological/Nuclear WMD Operations AWR-140-W, and Pre-Assessment